kennolot/CTF-pi/README.md

 CTF-pi has more focus towards physical security, where the attacker might already be sitting next to the device or be inside the same network as the IoT device.
 A few spoilers: BadUSB challenges and sniffing local network traffic.

 If needed CTF-pi can be run offline.

-## General guidelines when completing the challenges

-For some challenges you will see a folder called 'answers', within is a flag.txt that contains the answer.
-Some challenges also provide a solution script of some sort.
-So it's best to look at them when you're stuck or have completed the challenge.

-The shell scripts and Dockerfile + compose.yaml are only for building the tasks unless specified otherwise.
-They might spoil the challenge so be aware of that when looking at them.
-It is always a good practice to review unknown code though.

 ## Before starting - do this only for the first time
 1. `python3 -m venv /opt/ctfenv` Create a global virtual environment, fixes Docker warning.